Our Pros Found the Best Frozen Meatballs You Can Buy

-For this blind taste test, we searched high and low for the best meatballs you can find in the frozen section.
+For this blind taste test, we searched high and low for the best frozen meatballs you can find at the grocery store.
 Don't worry—we won't tell Nonna.

 When it comes to a good meatball—be it frozen or homemade—we’re looking for the same things: a great savory flavor paired with on-point seasoning (no bland meatballs accepted) plus a stellar texture—not too dry or spongy.
 With this in mind, our Test Kitchen panel tested a handful of meatball brands in a blind test and judged them according to these qualities:

-For a great substitute (and shortcut) to Nonna’s meatballs, our Test Kitchen recommends reaching for Nature’s Rancher meatballs, available exclusively at Whole Foods.
 These homestyle meatballs had a great texture that was fork tender.
-Our culinary team really appreciated the slightly charred flavor mixed in—it made us think of meatballs being lovingly made over the stove.
+Our culinary team appreciated the slightly charred flavor mixed in—it made us think of meatballs being lovingly made over the stove.
 These Nature’s Rancher meatballs also had a nice blend of herbs inside including parsley and garlic, as well as some nice cheese flavors (the mix contains ricotta and Romano).
-We think these would be a great compliment to one of our Best Loved Brands pasta sauces!

 What to Make with Frozen Meatballs